saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     Rural        179
     Name: Property_Area, dtype: int64

+People who hail from semiurban are more inclined towards applying for loan as compare to those who are from Urban or Rural.

 ```python
 Loan['Loan_Status'].value_counts()
 ```
     Y    422
     N    192
     Name: Loan_Status, dtype: int64

+Most of the loan applications have been approved.

 # Taking the backup of Loan data into Loan_bkp

 ```python